-Note: If a client is in a different subdomain than the server, add the fully qualified domain name of the server to the client's hosts file.
+Note: If a client is in a subdomain that is different from the server subdomain, add the fully qualified domain name of the server to the client's hosts file.
 For example, india.veritas.org is a different subdomain than china.veritas.org.